YunlongJiao/kendallkernel/README.md

-# kendallkernel_demo
+# kendallkernel

-This repo contains `R` codes for reproducing results and more experiments from
+This repo contains `R` code for reproducing results and more experiments from

 > Yunlong Jiao, Jean-Philippe Vert.
-The Kendall and Mallows Kernels for Permutations.
-2016. [hal-01279273](https://hal.archives-ouvertes.fr/hal-01279273)
+"The Kendall and Mallows Kernels for Permutations." _IEEE_ Transactions on Pattern Analysis and Machine Intelligence(TPAMI), 2017.
+[DOI: 10.1109/TPAMI.2017.2719680](https://doi.org/10.1109/TPAMI.2017.2719680)

 # Cluster full rankings (APA)